 To incorporate parallel paradises, I’ve used local lemon myrtle, macadamias and our favourite Brookfarm Lemon Myrtle Infused Macadamia Oil, to give it an Aussie twist.
 If you cannot find lemon myrtle infused macadamia oil, replace it with plain macadamia or very light olive oil.

-Lemon myrtle, macadamia and yoghurt cake – perfect dressed up for a party and lightly iced for an everyday treat.
+Lemon myrtle, macadamia and yoghurt cake – perfectly dressed up for a party, perhaps for Christmas, Easter or for an everyday treat.

 Lemon myrtle and yoghurt cake

 Put some zing into spring with this zesty little number!
 Perfect to dress up for a party or just lightly iced for an everyday treat.

 - Prep Time: 30 mins + decorating

 - Total Time: 19 minute